 Meaning he felt he was a real straight shooter, law and order guy.

-It's only been announced recently, which makes me suspect, especially because he's getting into the whole IG FISA issue as part of his you know job, that perhaps the inspector general, if he's not finished, he's close to finished, and most certainly is brief the attorney general now as to FISA abuse.
+It's only been announced recently, which makes me suspect, especially because he's getting into the whole IG FISA issue as part of his job, that perhaps the inspector general, if he's not finished, he's close to finished, and most certainly has briefed the attorney general now as to FISA abuse.

 That's a slam dunk, by the way.

-This is that that's not gonna be a hard one to figure out.
+That's not going to be a hard one to figure out.

 So DeGenova says that Durham has already used a grand jury in Connecticut.